Cult of personality: Republicans

 In Turkey, founder of the Turkish Republic Mustafa Kemal Atatürk is commemorated by a myriad of memorials throughout the country, such as the Atatürk International Airport in Istanbul, the Atatürk Bridge over the Golden Horn (Haliç), the Atatürk Dam, and Atatürk Stadium.
 His titles include Great Leader (Ulu Önder), Eternal Commander (Ebedî Başkomutan), Head Teacher (Başöğretmen), and Eternal Chief (Ebedî Şef).
 Atatürk statues have been erected in all Turkish cities by the Turkish Government, and most towns have their own memorial to him.
 His face and name are seen and heard everywhere in Turkey; his portrait can be seen in all public buildings, in all schools and classrooms, on all school textbooks, on all Turkish lira banknotes, and in the homes of many Turkish families.

 At the exact time of Atatürk's death, on every November 10, at 09:05, most vehicles and people in the country's streets pause for one minute in remembrance.
 In 1951, the Turkish Parliament issued a law (5816) outlawing insults to his reminiscence (hatırasına alenen hakaret) or destruction of objects representing him, which is still in force.
-There is a government website that is aimed at denouncing different kinds of crimes found on the internet, including with the 8th element crimes committed against Atatürk (Atatürk aleyhine işlenen suçlar).
+There is a government website that is aimed at denouncing different kinds of crimes found on the internet, including the 8th element crimes committed against Atatürk (Atatürk aleyhine işlenen suçlar).
 The Turkish government as of 2025 has filters in place to block websites deemed to contain materials insulting to his memory.

-The start of Atatürk's cult of personality is placed in the 1920s when the first statues started being built.
-The idea of Atatürk as the "father of the Turks" is ingrained in Turkish politics and politicians in that country are evaluated in relation to his cult of personality.
+The start of Atatürk's cult of personality is placed in the 1920s, when the first statues started being built.
+The idea of Atatürk as the "father of the Turks" is ingrained in Turkish politics, and politicians in that country are evaluated in relation to his cult of personality.
 The persistence of the phenomenon of Atatürk's personality cult has become an area of deep interest to scholars.

-Atatürk impersonators are also seen around Turkey much after Atatürk's death to preserve what is called the "world's longest-running personality cult".
+Atatürk impersonators are also seen around Turkey much after Atatürk's death to preserve what is called the "world's longest-running personality cult."